 Foote v.
 Town of Ludlow

-Status: Pending
+Status: Victory

 School staff should be able to affirm and support LGBTQ+ students.

-GLAD filed a friend-of-the-court brief on behalf of the Massachusetts Superintendents Association and GLAD in support of a Ludlow public school.
+GLAD Law filed a friend-of-the-court brief on behalf of the Massachusetts Superintendents Association and GLAD Law in support of a Ludlow public school.
 The case involves actions taken by teachers and staff to support the well-being of two students, including using the students’ requested names and pronouns and waiting to discuss their gender expression at school with parents until the students themselves were ready to do so.
 By affirming and supporting students in this way, the school was meeting its obligation to provide a safe and equal educational environment for all students.
 Years of research show that LGBTQ+-supportive school policies create better outcomes for all students.

 Related Content